Gr3q/opensubsonic-cli/docs/Inconsistencies.md

 * Some typo fixes I failed to document:(
 * Added minimum: 0 to integer types where it's implied (`count`, `offset`, unix timestamp, `position`)
+* forces json format on every endpoint
+* All extensions are added to the schema and tagged as "Extension", and have a 404 return type as well that described as "Not Implemented"